michaelpatrickpurcell/prophecy/README.md

 ## Receive the Prophecy
 During this phase of the game, the Players receive a _Prophecy_ that describes a catastrophic future event that is destined to wreak havoc on some fictional world.

+To Receive the Prophecy, the Players ...

 ---

 ## Create the Characters
-During this phase of the game, the Players create a cast of _Characters_.
+During this phase of the game, the Players create _Characters_.
 Later in the game, the Players will assume the identities of these Characters when they [Perform Scenes](#performing-scenes).

-To create Characters, each Player will first choose a name for their Character and then Attach one [Aspect](#objects-and-aspects) from each of the following categories to their Character:
+To Create the Characters, each Player will first choose a name for their Character and then Attach one [Aspect](#objects-and-aspects) from each of the following categories to their Character:
    - __Occupation__ - An Aspect that describes a Character's profession, hobbies, or other interests.
    - __Physical or Mental Characteristic__ - An Aspect that describes a Character's body or mind.
    - __Psychological Characteristic__ - An Aspect that describes a Character's personality.